 Many objections have been made to plans to redevelop the former Truman Brewery building on Brick Lane and many claims about those plans and the owners of the site have been made too.

 As so often, opponents of the scheme have attracted media interest, including from the Evening Standard, which in April reported that “more than 7,000 people have objected to plans to build a shopping mall and corporate offices” on part of the old brewery site.
 At the weekend, a Guardian journalist, tweeting about a “protest against gentrification of Brick Lane” claimed the brewery’s owners want to go ahead “without consultations with locals”.

 What exactly are the plans and how accurate are the journalists’ reports above?

 Brewing at Old Truman Brewery building stopped in 1989, having begun around the time of the Great Fire of London.
 The Brick Lane premises evolved into a centre for arts, events and an agglomeration of restaurants, bars, workshops and fashion markets, typifying a trend found in much of east London as the capital’s population grew and young artists and entrepreneurs formed new clusters in and around buildings originally constructed for different purposes.
-There are presently around 300 businesses on the site.
+There are presently about 300 businesses on the site.